Social Icons

 The plot fails again in this second installment.
 Making Mary’s mom Sylvia’s fiancĂ© the villain was just cheesy.
 From there, everything goes downhill.
 It feels like you’re watching three different movies crammed into one.

 The first half is Three Men and a Baby with Sylvia.
 Mary, now grown up, is fun to watch as she adapts to life in this unusual living situation—living with three men and her mother.
-Then, the movie drops all the fun for the second part, focusing on Sylvia trying to find her own life, a man, and a home since Peter, the guy she fancies (not Jack), is being elusive.
+Then, the movie drops all the fun for the second part, focusing on Sylvia trying to find her own life, a man, and a home since Peter, the guy she fancies (not Jack), is being elusive, so she finds a new guy and starts plans to move out.
 The last part of the movie is all about Peter and his intentions toward Sylvia.

 About two-thirds of the movie has little to do with the remaining two leads from the first film, Guttenberg and Danson.
 That means the magical chemistry between the three men is gone.
 It was that chemistry that made the first film so good.
 Now, we’re left with a romantic comedy with a weak plot.

-Once Sylvia is in this relationship, there’s nothing the guys can do.
-Things get worse when they find out the man lives in England and wants Sylvia and Mary to move there with him and his family.
-The gang decides to do everything they can to sabotage the marriage plans and bring together the two people they believe are meant for each other.
-Surprisingly, it’s not Jack and Sylvia, but Peter and Sylvia.
+Things get worse when the three find out the man lives in England and wants Sylvia and Mary to move there with him and his family.
+The gang decides to do everything they can to sabotage the marriage plans and bring together Peter and Sylvia.

-In my view, this movie was a mistake.
-Disney is planning a remake for their new streaming channel, Disney+.
+Lazy writing, horrible directing and average acting, this movie was just one of those that should not have been made.
+Now we hear that Disney is planning a remake for their new streaming channel, Disney+.
 I hope it goes back to the roots of what made the first film so memorable.

 0 comments: